marcio-marine-corps-soldier/technology/projects/Web-Sites/CryptoPro/README.md

 - Icons by [Font Awesome](https://fontawesome.com)
 - Fonts by [Google Fonts](https://fonts.google.com)
-- Inspiration from [Binance](https://binance.com) and other platforms
+- React & Bootstrap communities
-- Web development community
+- Inspiration from Binance and other exchanges

 ---